 I’ve tried everything to get dog hair out of my vacuum roller.
 I’ve used a seam ripper, but some dog breeds can have much thicker and curly hair, so I might need additional tools like scissors or razors.

 I’ve even tried using a lint roller.
-Works great for short hair, but for long stubborn hair, it just pushes the hair around and doesn’t really remove it.
+It works great for short hair, but for long stubborn hair, it just pushes the hair around and doesn’t really remove it.

 Another way to remove dog hair from a vacuum roller is to use a rubber glove.
 Just put the glove on and rub the roller in a circular motion.
 The static and friction generated will cause the hair to come right off.